yogevshalmon/allsat-circuits/README.md

 ## Summary

-This tool **HALL**, given a combinational circuit in AIGER format with a single output (which evalutes to 1), generates an AllSAT enumeration: all the solutions (satisfying assignments) in Disjunctive Normal Form (DNF).
+This tool **HALL**, given a combinational circuit in AIGER format with a single output (which evaluates to 1), generates an AllSAT enumeration: all the solutions (satisfying assignments) in Disjunctive Normal Form (DNF).
 For more information about the AIGER format please visit the page: http://fmv.jku.at/aiger/

 The solutions are represented using assignments to the inputs only, meaning only the circuit inputs are enumerated.
-Further more, this tool utilizing **ternary** values, which extends the Boolean values 0/1 with an additional value called the don't-care value (denoted by X), which means that the assignemnt is satisfying regard of the variable value, allowing for succinctly describe multiple assignments.
+Further more, this tool utilizing **ternary** values, which extends the Boolean values 0/1 with an additional value called the don't-care value (denoted by X), which means that the assignment is satisfying regard of the variable value, allowing for succinctly describe multiple assignments.

-Internally, incremental sat solver - "intel_sat_solver" is been used, please check the repository https://github.com/alexander-nadel/intel_sat_solver for more details.
+Internally, incremental sat solver - "intel_sat_solver" is being used, please check the repository https://github.com/alexander-nadel/intel_sat_solver for more details.

 The solutions returned from HALL can be either disjoint(no overlap) or non-disjoint(may overlap), please check this [**section**](#disjoint-and-non-disjoint-solutions) under [**How to use the tool**](#how-to-use-the-tool) for more info.